Patient management and clinical progress

 We collect information about the effective management of patients and their pain in relation to cardiac and trauma patients to ensure we continue to practice safe, meaningful, quality care.

-In the first quarter of the 2024–25 financial year, the statewide clinically meaningful pain reduction for cardiac patients was 77.2% and trauma patients was 80.0%.
+At the end of quarter 2 of the 2024–25 financial year, the statewide clinically meaningful pain reduction for cardiac patients was 77.4% and trauma patients was 80.2%.

-The graph below provides a breakdown of our performance for clinically meaningful pain reduction performance for both cardiac and trauma patients in the first quarter of the current financial year.
+The graph below provides a breakdown of our performance for clinically meaningful pain reduction for both cardiac and trauma patients by quarter for the 2024–25 financial year.

 Models of care